Somaclonal variation

 Somaclonal variation is the variation seen in plants that have been produced by plant tissue culture.
 Chromosomal rearrangements are an important source of this variation.
-The term somaclonal variation is a phenomenon of broad taxonomic occurrence, reported for species of different ploidy levels, and for outcrossing and inbreeding, vegetatively and seed propagated, and cultivated and non-cultivated plants.
+Somaclonal variation occurs across a wide range of plant taxa, including species with different ploidy levels, breeding systems, and modes of propagation.
 Characters affected include both qualitative and quantitative traits.

 Somaclonal variation is not restricted to, but is particularly common in, plants regenerated from callus.
 The variations can be genotypic or phenotypic, which in the latter case can be either genetic or epigenetic in origin.
 Typical genetic alterations are: changes in chromosome numbers (polyploidy and aneuploidy), chromosome structure (translocations, deletions, insertions and duplications) and DNA sequence (base mutations).
-A typical epigenetics-related event would be gene methylation.
+A typical epigenetic alteration is changes in DNA methylation, which can arise during tissue culture and contribute to somaclonal variation.

 If no visual, morphogenic changes are apparent, other plant screening procedures must be applied.
 There are both benefits and disadvantages to somaclonal variation.
 The phenomenon of high variability in individuals from plant cell cultures or adventitious shoots has been named somaclonal variation.

 Advantages

-The major likely benefit of somaclonal variation is plant/crop improvement.
-Somaclonal variation leads to the creation of additional genetic variability.
-Characteristics for which somaclonal mutants can be enriched during in vitro culture includes resistance to disease pathotoxins, herbicides, high salt concentration, mineral toxicity and tolerance to environmental or chemical stress, as well as for increased production of secondary metabolites.
+The major likely benefit of somaclonal variation is plant and crop improvement.
+Somaclonal variation can generate additional genetic variability.
+Characteristics for which somaclonal mutants can be enriched during in vitro culture include resistance to disease pathotoxins, herbicides, high salt concentration, mineral toxicity, tolerance to environmental or chemical stress, and increased production of secondary metabolites.

-Suitable for breeding of new species.
+Such variation can be exploited in plant breeding programs to select lines with desirable traits.